bhc1010/apt-remote/README.md

 ```bash
 apt-remote get <NAME>
 ```
 When you run `apt-remote get <NAME>`, the packages or source lists described in `uri.toml` will be downloaded to local cache depending on the operating system.
-For debian based systems, the `uri.toml` file and any downloaded data are located at `$HOME/.cache/apt-remote/<NAME>`.
+On Linux, the `uri.toml` file and any downloaded data are located at `$HOME/.cache/apt-remote/<NAME>`.

 #### install: **`dpkg -i` packages on remote target**
 ```bash